Receptive Language Disorder

 For both types of language disorder, the main problem may be with content (that is, words and their meanings), form (grammar or word order), or use (the ability to understand and use language appropriately).

-Causes of language disorders may include hearing loss, cognitive disability, emotional disturbance, a poor environment, or brain damage.
-Aphasia is a language disorder caused by damage to the central nervous system.
+Causes of language disorders may include hearing loss, cognitive disability, emotional disturbance, a lack of exposure to language in the environment, or brain injury.
 Often, the cause of a language problem in a particular child is unknown.